‘Life Support’ Series

 The ‘Life Support’ series touches on the recurring themes of Townsend’s earlier works addressing key questions.
 What do we really need to thrive?
 What should we protect?
 What precious things are of the greatest importance to us in this era of the Anthropocene?

-The Life Support series was represented by Ruup & Form in ‘Meditation in Material’ at Collect 2021 and in ‘Inspirit’ at Artefact, The Design Centre, Chelsea Harbour, London, 2021 and in Eye of the Collector 2021 at Two Temple Place, London.
+The Life Support series was represented by Ruup & Form in ‘Meditation in Material’ at the Crafts Council, Collect 2021 fair, in ‘Inspirit’ at Artefact, The Design Centre, Chelsea Harbour, London, 2021 and in Eye of the Collector 2021 at Two Temple Place, London.

 ‘Life Support, May 2020: Dog violet, Viola riviniana’ was also selected as a stand out-object for discussion at the Collect 2021 VIP programme in Collect Selects: Textiles and New Materials, in association with the V&A and RCA.